vopenia-io/meet/README.md

 ## Contributing

-We <3 contributions big and small:
+We <3 contributions of any kind, big and small:

 - Vote on features or get early access to beta functionality in our [roadmap](https://github.com/orgs/suitenumerique/projects/3/views/2)
 - Open a PR (see our instructions on [developing Visio locally](https://github.com/suitenumerique/meet/blob/main/docs/developping_locally.md))